Leave Liz a note.

 Sleep Smarter by Shawn Stevenson.
 He also has a great podcast called The Model Health Show.

 The Energy Codes by Dr. Sue Morter.
-Has the best explanation on why bad stuff happens in our life.
+Has the best explanation on why bad stuff happens in our life and powerful breathing techniques to release emotions.
 I didn’t do the yoga stuff in later chapters.

 The Power of Habit.

 *New read* Set Boundaries, Find Peace by Nedra Glover Tawwab.